Songtech-0912/deepmath-rs/src/include/tutorial.md

 ```

 By default Deepmath will train its model to `$PWD/deepmath_model/model.dat`.
 You can use the `--train_to <yourmodel.dat>` option instead to train
-to the location of your choice.
+to a model at a custom location.

 **Step 3: Use the model to solve**